KateSchwitz/CEN3031/Sprint3.md

 ### Response
 If the insertion attempt is successful, the server responds with a status code of '200 OK'.

+## 'GET /clearEvents'
+This endpoint is used to clear the database collection used for events.
+Its intended use is for testing purposes.

+### Response
+If the collection is successfully cleared, the server responds with a status code of '200 OK'.

 # Backend Tests
 Backend tests can be found in unit_tests.go in the main folder